glurp/minitcp/README.md

 Presentation
 ==

-A little tool for doing some socket communication.
+A little tool for doing some TCP sockets communications.

+This tool have no pretention : it is not EventMachine ! :
+* no mainloop,
+* many threads are created/deleted.
+* it is useful for send some data one shot, test a ascii communication in few minutes...
+* should be equivalent oh netcat+bash :)

 A  TCP client :
 ```ruby